 What is CakePHP: A Brief Introduction

 CakePHP is an open-source PHP framework for building web applications faster.
-Most importantly, it helps make the task simpler by minimizing the need to build your application from scratch.
+Most importantly, it helps simplify the task by minimizing the need to build your application from scratch.

-CakePHP makes building web applications simpler, faster while requiring less code.
-A modern PHP 7 framework offering a flexible database access layer and a powerful scaffolding system that makes building both small and complex systems simpler, easier and, of course, tastier.
-Build fast, grow solid with CakePHP.
+CakePHP makes building web applications simpler and faster while requiring less code.
+A modern PHP 7 framework offers a flexible database access layer and a powerful scaffolding system that makes building both small and complex systems simpler, easier, and tastier.
+Build fast, and grow solid with CakePHP.

 On 5th October 2020, it announced the release of CakePHP 4.1.5.

 Ingredients that Make the CakePHP Recipe Tasty

 Remember that this is a general comparison, and each framework’s specific features and capabilities may vary depending on the version and configuration.
 It is always a good idea to carefully evaluate the needs and goals of a project before deciding on a framework.

 Cake is a rapid development framework for PHP which uses commonly known design patterns like Active Record, Association Data Mapping, Front Controller, and MVC.
 Our primary goal is to provide a structured framework that enables PHP users at all levels to rapidly develop robust web applications without any loss to flexibility.– CakePHP